 It was further acknowledged that every individual Member and Committee of the Board hascontributed best in the growth to the organization.

-All the Independent directors have given their Independency declaration as provided insub-section (6) of Section 149 of the Companies Act 2013.
+All the Independent Directors have given their Independency declaration as provided insub-section (6) of Section 149 of the Companies Act 2013.

 12. Remuneration Policy

 The Company has framed the Remuneration Policy in compliance with Section 178 of theCompanies Act 2013 read along with the applicable rules and Regulation 19 of Securitiesand Exchange Board of India (Listing Obligation and Disclosure Requirements) Regulations2015.
-The remuneration policy of the Company is in compliance of Section 178 (4) of theCompanies Act 2013.
+The Remuneration policy of the Company is in compliance of Section 178 (4) of theCompanies Act 2013.
 The Remuneration policy can be referred to the weblink http://www.ltgroup.in/pdf/LT-Foods-Remuneration-Policy.pdf

 - To carry out evaluation of Director's performance and recommend to the Boardappointment/ removal based on his/ her performance.

 - To recommend to the Board on (i) policy relating to remuneration for Directors KeyManagerial Personnel and Senior Management and (ii) Executive Directors' remuneration andincentive

 - To make recommendations to the Board concerning any matters relating to thecontinuation in office of any Director at any time including the suspension or terminationof service of an Executive Director as an employee of the Company subject to the provisionof the law and their service contract;

 - Ensure that level and composition of remuneration is reasonable and sufficientrelationship of remuneration to performance is clear and meets appropriate performancebenchmarks

 - To devise a policy on Board diversity

 - To develop a succession plan for the Board with segregated succession readiness ofthe management council and executive.

 13. Details of Subsidiary/Joint Ventures/ Associate Companies

 Pursuant to sub-section (3) of Section 129 of the Act the statement containing salientfeatures of the financial statement of Company's subsidiaries associate or joint ventureis given as Annexure-V [Performance and financial position of each of the subsidiariesassociates and joint venture companies included in the consolidated financial statement]

-During the year the Company generated a revenue of Rs.
-3650 Crores at group level.
-Itssubsidiaries played a major role in contirbuting to the overall revenue.
-LT Foods Americas(formerly known as Kusha Inc the fellow subsidiary of the Company contributedapprox 29% to the overall revenue.
-The organic arm NBFL a wholly owned subsidiarycontributed approx. 10% to the group revenue.
+During the year the Company generated a revenue of H 4184 Crores at group level.
+Itssubsidiaries played a major role in contributing to the overall revenue.
+LT Foods Americas(formerly known as Kushal Inc) the fellow subsidiary of the Company contributed approx.37% to the overall revenue.
+Daawat Foods Limited a majority owned subsidiary contributed24% to the total revenue.
+The organic arm NBFL a wholly owned subsidiary contributedapprox.
+9% to the group revenue.

-Further the Annual Accounts and related documents of the subsidiary Company shall bekept open for inspection at the registered & Corporate Office ofthe Company.
+Further the Annual Accounts and related documents of the subsidiary Company shall bekept open for inspection at the registered & Corporate Office of the Company.
 TheCompany shall also make available copy thereof upon specific request by any member of theCompany interested in obtaining the same.
 Further pursuant to Accounting Standard AS-21issued by the Institute of Chartered Accountants of India Consolidated FinancialStatements presented by the Company in this Annual Report include the financialinformation of its subsidiary.

-15. Auditors Report
+15. Auditors' Report

 The Auditors' Report does not contain any qualification.
 Notes to Accounts and Auditorsremarks in their report are self-explanatory and do not call for any further comments.

-They have been no instances of fraud reported by the Statutory Auditors underSection-143(12) ofthe Companies Act 2013 read with rules framed thereunder either tothe Company or to the Central Government.
+They have been no instances of fraud reported by the Statutory Auditors underSection-143(12) of the Companies Act 2013 read with rules framed thereunder either tothe Company or to the Central Government.

 16. Audit Committee

-In pursuance of Section 177 of the Companies Act 2013 read with regulation 18 ofSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015 the Company has constituted the Audit Committee and the details inrespect of the composition of Audit Committee of the Company is given in CorporateGovernance Report ofthe Company.
+In pursuance of Section 177 of the Companies Act 2013 read with Regulation 18 ofSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015 the Company has constituted the Audit Committee and the details inrespect of the composition of Audit Committee of the Company is given in CorporateGovernance Report of the Company.

 17. Secretarial Audit Report

 In terms of Section 204 of the Act and Rules made there under M/s.
 D Dixit &Associates Practicing Company Secretary has been appointed as Secretarial Auditors of theCompany.
 The report of the Secretarial Auditors is enclosed as Annexure IV to this report.The point-wise comments are enumerated as follows.

-Due to the oversight the Company has delayed in filing some of the forms in prescribedtime frame of Companies Act 2013 and applicable additional fees has already been paid toMinistry of Corporate Affairs.
+(i) Delay in filing forms: Due to oversight the Company has delayed in filing fewforms within prescribed time frame of the Companies Act 2013.
+The applicable additionalfees has been paid to Ministry of Corporate Affairs.